A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Cross Validation Framework

+Let's compare with the typical/traditional $K$ fold CV framework where $\Lambda_j = \Lambda$ and the final CV estimator is $\hat{\theta}^{(\hat{\lambda})}$ where $\hat{\lambda}$ is chosen according to \eqref{eq:cvtypical}.
+To the best our knowledge, there is yet no general analysis available for this typical CV framework.
 There does not seem to be a way to invoke a conditional least squares estimator intepretation here as we are minimizing over the sum of prediction errors over all folds at once.
-In general, the above method seems harder to analyze.
-The fact that we first construct $K$ optimized tuning parameters $\hat{\lambda}_j$ (one for each fold) minimizing the prediction error on each fold is critical to have this conditional least squares estimator interpretation which allows us to use least squares theory and makes the theoretical analysis tractable.
+In general, the above method seems harder to analyze and we leave this for future research.